 Level Up: Build Skills Employers Want

 Employers who hire UW graduates have identified a few core skills that are critical to students’ success in the job search and in the workplace.
 Students should seek opportunities such as classes, activities, and internships to develop the skills listed below.
-LinkedIn Learning, an on-demand video learning platform, is another great way to build and enhance skills.
+LinkedIn Learning, an on-demand video learning platform, is another great way to evaluate, build, and enhance skills.

 - Initiative – Prepare, plan, and prioritize.
 Proactively look for opportunities to contribute.
 Be present and productive.

 - Adaptability – Learn emerging tools and methodologies.
 Be willing to change in response to new information.
 Create contingency plans.
 View setbacks as opportunities.